chetanmalik/adversarial-ml/README.md

 # adversarial-ml
 Adversarial ML
-This repository is based on [yenchenlin](https://github.com/yenchenlin/awesome-adversarial-machine-learning).
+This repository is based on [yenchenlin](https://github.com/yenchenlin/awesome-adversarial-machine-learning) and [tanjuntao](https://github.com/tanjuntao/Adversarial-Machine-Learning).
 I will be adding more resources as I come across them.

 ## Table of Contents